Timeline

 Wholesale

-The company quit slaughtering in 1960 and sold mostly wholesale to the stores in Luxemburg, Algoma and Kewaunee.
+The company quit slaughtering in 1960 but continued making sausage.
+They sold mostly wholesale and distributed to stores in Luxemburg, Algoma and Kewaunee.

 1966